The Importance of Scoring Data

 This is meant to see how to extract the final class having by default the cut point in

 0.5.
-Tweaking the cut point will lead into a better classification.
+Tweaking the cut point will lead to a better classification.

 Accuracy metrics or the confusion matrix are always attached to a certain cut point value.